NickB-26/SPLUNK-Project/README.md

 <br>

-**Step 2**  — Multiple commands can be **chained using the pipe symbol (`|`)**.
-This means commands following the pipe take the output from the previous command and process it further, allowing the analyst to fine-tune results by progressively filtering and transforming the data.
+**Step 2** — Commands can be **chained using the pipe symbol (`|`)**.
+Each command takes the output of the previous one and processes it further — so you can progressively filter and shape the data rather than trying to do everything in one go.

 ### Example query — events over time, broken down by account

-The query below filters for Windows Security events and uses `timechart` to plot event counts grouped by `Account_Name`, limited to the top 10:
+Filters for Windows Security events and uses `timechart` to plot event counts grouped by `Account_Name`, limited to the top 10:

 ```spl
 source="WinEventLog:Security" | timechart count by Account_Name limit=10